themoses/howtos/README.md

 # Howtos
-Some Howtos for personal use but happily shared with the public
+Some howtos for personal use but happily shared with the public.
+Available here https://github.com/themoses/howtos/wiki